George Washington's 1799 Will and Testament

-Washington's second priority in his will was the emancipation, care, and education of his slaves.
-Although in the early pages of the will Washington stated his opposition to slavery and his "earnest wish" to emancipate the slaves immediately upon his death, there were complications.
-About half of the Mount Vernon slaves were dower slaves owned by the estate of Daniel Parke Custis, Martha Washington's first husband.
-The slaves had intermarried and realizing that freeing some while others remained bound would cause pain and "disagreeable circumstances," Washington freed them "Upon Decease of my wife."
+Washington's second priority in his will was the emancipation, care, and education of his enslaved workers.
+Although in the early pages of the will Washington stated his opposition to slavery and his "earnest wish" to emancipate the enslaved community immediately upon his death, there were complications.
+Of the 317 people enslaved at Mount Vernon, 153 individuals were owned by the estate of Daniel Parke Custis, Martha Washington's first husband.
+Neither George nor Martha Washington had the legal authority to free these people.
+The enslaved community had intermarried over the decades they had lived and worked together.
+Washington realized that freeing some while others remained bound would cause pain and "disagreeable circumstances," so he directed those he owned be freed "Upon Decease of my wife."
 The one exception was his body servant William Lee who was granted freedom upon Washington's death, and given a thirty dollar annuity "for his faithful services during the Revolutionary War."

-Washington provided support for slaves who were too old, ill, or too young to support themselves.
-The young slaves were to receive assistance until the age of twenty-five and were to be taught to read, write, and pursue an occupation.
-The will specifically prohibited the sale or transportation of any Washington slave out of Virginia and admonished his executors to respect his wishes for their care.
+As the law required, Washington provided support for the newly freed people who were too old, ill, or too young to support themselves.
+The younger people were to receive assistance until the age of twenty-five and were to be taught to read, write, and pursue an occupation.
+The will specifically prohibited the sale or transportation of any of the people Washington owned out of Virginia and admonished his executors to respect his wishes for their care.

 Washington's aspirations for the future of the United States were also expressed and supported by his will.
 He provided stocks to finance the establishment of a school for educating orphans.
 He bequeathed fifty shares in the Potomac Company towards the endowment of a "University" to be established in the District of Columbia, although this never materialized.
 Washington also gave 100 shares in the James River Company for "the use & benefit" of Liberty Hall Academy, whose name was eventually changed to Washington and Lee University.